XCOM 2 Class Analysis: Templar

 As always, the GTS skill.

 Templar begin missions at Focus Level 1.

 One of the most important GTS skills to grab ASAP.
-This is as much a boost to immediate Rend damage as going from basic Gauntlets to Tempest Gauntlets (That is, from Conventional to Magnetic), gives an immediate +1 to Mobility, makes it possible to do stuff like open an Overwatch ambush by tagging a group of enemies with an Aftershock Volt, etc. It's huge.
+This is as much a boost to immediate Rend damage as going from basic Gauntlets to Tempest Gauntlets (That is, from Conventional to Magnetic), gives an immediate +1 to Mobility, makes it possible to do stuff like open an Overwatch ambush by tagging a high-Defense enemy with an Aftershock Volt, etc. It's huge.

 Note that with multi-part missions, it will actually add Focus anew when transitioning to the next part.
 For example, if a Templar ends the first part of a Chosen Assault at Focus Level 1, they will immediately hit Focus Level 2 at the start of the second part.

 Also note that since Deep Focus is also unlocked at Captain, you generally end up jumping from 0/2 to 1/3 for your Templar's Focus Level, as opposed to any other combination.
 This makes Captain an unusually important rank for Templar.

 Conceptually, Templar are very interesting to me.
 While the Firaxis games have been pretty consistent about treating psychic powers as literally wizard magic, prior to War of the Chosen they were generally structured as a system that was disconnected from resources or energy.
 Sure, a given power would have a cooldown, but this was pretty obviously a gameplay balance consideration, not representing the setting's 'reality'.